 And if you’re looking for a soup to cook when you don’t feel like cooking, don’t miss this 7-can Taco Soup with Ranch Dressing.
 Your family will love it as much as you do.

-Old Fashioned Ham and bean soup, a meal that my mom served a lot when I was growing up.
+Old Fashioned Ham and bean soup, was a meal that my mom served a lot when I was growing up.
 It wasn’t something that just appeared after Christmas to use up that holiday ham bone.
 She made it often, made it year round, and used ham shank or chopped ham.

 It wasn’t always accompanied with corn bread, but as with every single meal she served, you can rest assured there was bread on the table.
 “Eat your bread, you have to support the Wheat Farmers,” she’d order.
 Which is exactly how our family made its living.

-It starts with a base of mirepoix.
+As with so many soups, this ham and beans recipe starts with a classic base of mirepoix.
 What is mirepoix?
 Simple.
 It’s a mixture of 2 parts onion, to 1 part carrot, and 1 part celery.
-Then sauteed to create a flavor base for many soup recipes.
+Then sauteed to create a flavor base.

 As far as ham and beans seasoning?
-My recipe calls for a couple tablespoons of my soup seasoning mix.
+My recipe calls for a tablespoons of my soup seasoning mix.
 A combination of spices that elevates the flavor of any bean soup.
 If you don’t want to use my recipe, try this combination:

-Ham and Beans Seasoning
+Crock Pot Ham and Beans Seasoning

 - 2 sprigs of fresh thyme,